ĂŰĚŇTV

 Villanova's Next Generation Learning Management System

-Introducing Villanova's next generation learning management system (LMS), D2L Brightspace, a mobile-friendly LMS that supports modern pedagogical practices and teaching innovation.
-Please consult this website for timelines and pertinent updates.
+Villanova's next generation learning management system (LMS), D2L Brightspace is a mobile-friendly LMS that supports sound pedagogical practices and teaching innovation.
+Please consult this Next-generation Learning Management System website for timelines and updates, and the Brightspace Training and Support website for available resources and to sign up for training.

 file